redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 go unlamented except by those who want to murder with impunity.

-Toni Samek noted at the EPL panel that such debates pitting social responsibility against intellectual freedom reoccur approximately every thirty years.
+Toni Samek noted at the EPL panel that such debates pitting social responsibility against intellectual freedom recur approximately every thirty years.
 But such recurrence should not make us complacent about it.
-Capitalist crises recur at approximately the same right, but only the most hardened apologist for human misery would suggest that this should be a reason not to worry too much about crisis.
+Capitalist crises recur at approximately the same rate, but only the most hardened apologist for human misery would suggest that this should be a reason not to worry too much about crisis.